sourcecodebd/nike-react/README.md

 # nike-react
-This is simple website made with Bootstrap framework, check it out!
+This is a simple website made with the Bootstrap framework, check it out!